18 months | Credit Hours: 30

 All applicants must complete the online Graduate Application.
 There is a $40 application fee.

-To join the Georgia WebMBA, you will apply to one of our six affiliate schools.
+To join the Georgia WebMBA, you will apply to one of our seven affiliate schools.
 Each school reviews applicants based on published admissions standards for its campus-based MBA program.
 We will review your undergraduate GPA, GMAT score, and business foundation courses.
 Applicants also must have at least two years of professional business experience.

 Program Specific Admittance Guidelines